 If you would like to help “fix a feral,” too, contact us http://cats-pei.ca/cats-fix-feral-program/ .

 The Cat Action Team of Prince Edward Island:

 Who are We?

-We are a registered, non-profit, entirely volunteer charity established to work with the public in caring for stray, feral and barn cats across Prince Edward Island.
+We are an all-volunteer registered charity established to work with the public in caring for stray, feral and barn cats throughout Prince Edward Island.
 To date, the Cat Action Team has:

 - trapped, neutered, tested, vaccinated, treated and returned 10,934 feral, stray and barn cats (2015 statistics)

 - placed over 100 wooden shelters in feral cat colonies

 - provided cat food to community cats when in need

 - responded to innumerable concerns related to feral, stray and barn cats from communities across PEI.

 Spay and neuter assistance for house cats (as well as dogs and rabbits) is available through our companion organization, SpayAid PEI.